 Ways to make more of our bites count

-Here are three eating habits that can helps get into the habit of trying to make every bite count:
+Here are three eating habits that can help us get into the habit of trying to make every bite count:

 - Fill half of every plate with fruits and vegetables.
 If you get in the habit of filling half your plate with produce at every meal, you will naturally eat more fruits and veggies and get more fiber, vitamins, and minerals.
 Plenty of lunches include a sandwich (maybe with a lettuce leaf and a slice of tomato) and chips and a cookie.
 Let that be half the plate and fill the other half with some carrot sticks and orange segments.
 You’ll still enjoy your lunch, but more of your bites will count toward your nutritional needs.
 Do the same at each meal!